lyra/embedded-form-glue/README.md

 If you want to integrate a payment form on your web-page and get it easier with PCI-DSS, you can use IFrames.

-The [Payment form remote javascript library][JS Link] helps you to integrate a payment form using standard HTML components on your website.
-It will transform automatically each sensitive field (Pan, security form) into an IFrame.
-Merchant page can't access the data into the IFrame loaded on a different domain name.
+Lyra provides a [Javacript library][JS Link] that helps you to integrate a payment form using standard HTML components on your website.
+The library will transform automatically each sensitive field (Pan, security form) into an IFrame loaded from Lyra servers.
+Merchant page will not be able to access the data into the IFrame loaded on a different domain name.

-The [Payment form remote javascript library][JS Link] is based on a [Payment REST API][REST Link].

-The [Payment form remote javascript library][JS Link] has to be loaded from Lyra servers.
-It's not possible to add it easily into your package.json file like any other javascript library.
+To allow IFrame loading from Lyra servers, The [Javascript library][JS Link] **must** be loaded from them.
+For this reason, it's not possible to add it easily into your package.json file like any other javascript library.

 To make your life easier, we have created a glue library that helps you to